apmckinlay/natureapp/insects/gras_spid.md

 Grass Spiders can be found outdoors throughout North America.
 They may come indoors in autumn to escape the cold.

 **Did you know?** Funnel webs are permanent.
-The Grass Spiders' only leave their web if they're frequently disturbed.
+Grass Spiders only leave their web if they're frequently disturbed.

 <!-- generated, do not edit -->
 **See Also:**